tinacms/tina.io/content/docs/extending-tina/validation.md

          ui: {
            validate: (value, data)=>{
              const lengthOfTitle = value?.length || 0
-             //  We have access to value by using data?.<Name of field>
+//  We have access to value of description by using data?.<Name of field>
              const lengthOfDescription =data?.description?.length || 0
              if(lengthOfTitle >= lengthOfDescription){
                return 'The description must be longer then the title'